 In response to a directive by the US Coast Guard Commandant, the US Coast Guard Sectors prepared individual area contingency plans for their areas of operation.
-This directive ultimately required a reorganization of the Northwest Area Committee, which is still in progress.
-A new charter has been in development for a couple of years, and the long standing committees and sub-committees also need to be reorganized to adapt to the new organizational model.
-The Regional Response Team member agencies and departments oversee the reorganization of the NW Area Committee.
+This directive ultimately required a reorganization of the Northwest Area Committee which is still in progress.
+A new charter has been in development for a couple of years, as the long standing committees and sub-committees also need to be reorganized to the new organizational model.

 Due to the urgency and necessity to complete the reorganization, updating the NW Area Contingency Plan and other normal yearly work has been postponed or delayed, with only crucial updates to the plan being incorporated.
-This delay has been necessary and has diverted DEQ planning staff from other planning work such as GRP development and the development of other response tools.